-There is the difference between a developer and a designer.
-A designer is a person who comes up with the look of a website and creates assets like images, icons etc. Their expertise is Photoshop and other graphic design programs.
+There is a difference between a developer and a designer.
+A designer is a person who comes up with the look of a website and creates assets like images, icons, etc. Their expertise is Photoshop and other graphic design programs.

 A pure graphic designer doesn’t actually implement the site.
 Instead, they prepare a representation of what it will look like in the end.
 Someone else will make the actual website based on it.

 A developer is a person who writes code.
-That means, they can get into your site and edit files to make changes or create an entire site from scratch.
+Meaning, they can get into your site and edit files to make changes or create an entire site from scratch.
 They also work with code editors and other development-related tools.